katsmith133/glwagner.github.io/_pages/projects.md

 Subsurface internal waves and shifting eddies and currents --- quasi-geostrophic flow --- are the main components of oceanic motion on scales from tens to hundreds of kilometers.
-The particular dynamics, strength, and dissipation of these motions imprints on how things like heat and carbon are stirred, mixed, and drawn into the ocean's abyss.
+Their particular dynamics, strength, and dissipation contols how things like heat and carbon are stirred, mixed, and drawn into the ocean's abyss.
-I am studying how waves and flow interact and exchange energy by developing and solving new theoretical models for their nonlinear and coupled evolution.
+My past and continuing work uses theory, asymptotic models, and simple numerical simulations to illuminate how waves and flow interact and exchange energy.

 ## [Abyssal mixing][]